TriMPham98/Polish-Your-Profile/README.md

 # Polish Your Profile
-This repository is designed to help you create professional-looking and informative README.md profiles for your GitHub repositories.
+This repository is designed to help you create professional-looking and informative README.md profiles for your GitHub account.

 It provides step-by-step instructions with pictures on how to structure the profile, add relevant information, use different formatting styles, and incorporate images and badges.